-Historically more than a hundred fire towers, some built nearly a century ago, were used for early detection of forest fires throughout New York State because of their extensive views of the surrounding countryside and forests.
-Today, just five towers remain in the Catskill Park and they are maintained by New York State Department of Environmental Conservation.
+Historically more than a hundred fire towers, some built a century ago, were used for early detection of forest fires throughout New York State because of their extensive views of the surrounding countryside and forests.
+Today, just five towers remain in the Catskill Park and they are maintained by the New York State Department of Environmental Conservation and the Catskill Center.

 Free Fire Tower Maps and Guides: Click on the fire tower names below for detailed trail map and hiking guide, courtesy of the New York-New Jersey Trail Conference.
 The full Catskill Trails Map Set is available at the Catskills Visitor Center’s gift shop and through our online shop.

-Fire Tower Patches and Merchandise: Exclusive Catskill Fire Tower Project Merchandise, including patches, t-shirts, and baseball caps as well as related books and maps is available at the Catskills Visitor Center gift shop and from other select local retailers.
+Fire Tower Patches and Merchandise: Exclusive Catskill Fire Tower Project Merchandise, including patches, t-shirts, and baseball caps as well as related books and maps are available at the Catskills Visitor Center’s gift shop.

 Balsam Lake Mountain Fire Observation Station, Livingston Manor, NY, USA